allotmentandy/laravel54/readme.md

 ### to do
 - compare the planesNew data to the planes table
-- Xpath extract the data from the donwload jobs - serial, owner and store in db
+- Xpath extract the data from the download jobs - serial, owner and store in db
 - blank results for registration eg. 3c-llx